nhancv/nc-tf-object-detection/README.md

 alias tensorboard="$TF_ROOT/bin/tensorboard"
 alias tensorboard.log="$TF_ROOT/bin/tensorboard --logdir=./logs"
 ```

+Change `/Volumes/Soft/_Program_Files/tensorflow` with your path where directory you want to setup tensorflow on.

 3. Update with new bash_aliases content by restart terminal or just run `source ~/.bash_aliases`
 4. Create tensorflow workspace
 ```